 The IMF and the World Bank’s work on standards and codes is a prominent component of the efforts to strengthen the international financial architecture that followed the emerging market crises of the 1990s.
 The development, dissemination, and adoption by countries of international standards aim to assist countries in strengthening their economic institutions, inform market participants to allow for more effective market discipline, and inform IMF surveillance and the World Bank’s country assistance strategies.
 The ultimate goal is to promote greater economic and financial stability at both the domestic and international levels.

-In March 2011, a review of the IMF and World Bank’s work on standards and codes concluded that this work has been useful for countries in identifying gaps, setting the reform agenda, strengthening institutions, and enhancing transparency.
+In March 2011, a review of the IMF and the World Bank’s work on standards and codes concluded that this work has been useful for countries in identifying gaps, setting the reform agenda, strengthening institutions, and enhancing transparency.
 It also identified scope to adapt standards to a changing environment, better prioritize assessments across countries and policy areas, enhance integration of the Report on the Observance of Standards and Codes(ROSC) findings into the IMF’s surveillance and technical assistance, and improve the availability of ROSCs.
-The IMF and World Bank’s Executive Boards supported the Financial Stability Board’s decision to combine the accounting and auditing standards under one policy area and introduce a new policy area on crisis resolution and deposit insurance.
-A recent IMF policy paper emphasized the need to strengthen existing fiscal transparency standards and monitoring arrangements, including the IMF’s Fiscal Transparency Code and assessment tools.
+The IMF and the World Bank’s Executive Boards supported the Financial Stability Board’s decision to combine the accounting and auditing standards under one policy area and introduce a new policy area on crisis resolution and deposit insurance.
+An August 2012 IMF policy paper emphasized the need to strengthen existing fiscal transparency standards and monitoring arrangements, including the IMF’s Fiscal Transparency Code and assessment tools.

-(1) Policy Transparency: These standards were developed by the IMF:
+(1) Policy Transparency: Standards in these areas have been developed by the IMF.

-(2) Financial Sector Regulation and Supervision: Efforts to promote financial system soundness rely on standards developed by specialized institutions.
+(2) Financial Sector Regulation and Supervision: Standards in these areas have been developed by specialized standard-setting bodies.

-A member’s observance of standards and codes is assessed, at its request, by the IMF and/or World Bank (or by the FATF or FATF-style regional bodies in the case of AML/CFT.
-Financial standards are typically assessed in the context of the Financial Sector Assessment Program (FSAP).
-Results of these independent assessments are summarized in a ROSC.
-The revised Fiscal Transparency Code will also provide the basis for a new Fiscal Transparency Assessment (FTA) which will replace the fiscal ROSC (pilot FTAs have been started in several countries).
+A member’s observance of standards and codes is assessed, at its request, by the IMF and/or the World Bank (and also by the FATF or FATF-style regional bodies in the case of AML/CFT).
+In the financial sector regulation and supervision areas, standards are typically assessed in the context of the Financial Sector Assessment Program (FSAP).
+Results of these independent assessments are summarized in ROSCs, which usually accompany FSAP reports.
+In the fiscal policy transparency area, the revised Fiscal Transparency Code will provide the basis for a new Fiscal Transparency Evaluation (FTE), which will replace the fiscal ROSC (pilot FTEs have been started in several countries).

-Findings of an initial detailed assessment might be updated from time to time via reassessments, which comprise a new assessment of the jurisdiction, or a risk-based, targeted assessment, whereby only selected principles are reassessed based on identified criteria.
-In the case of AML/CFT all the principles have to be reassessed.
-Countries are responsible for implementing the recommendations in a ROSC, FSAP, or FTA.
+Findings of an initial assessment may be updated by a reassessment, which comprises a new assessment of the jurisdiction, or a targeted (or risk-based) assessment, whereby only selected principles are reassessed based on identified criteria.
+In the case of AML/CFT, all the principles have to be reassessed.
+Countries are responsible for implementing the recommendations in a ROSC, FSAP, or FTE.
 Many developing countries request technical assistance from the IMF and other international bodies in doing so.